HumbleChaudhry/EZ-Menuz/README.md

 The system models different techniques to approach a restaurant using basic C# user interfaces.

-This project was completed in a group while learning Human-Computer Interaction.
+This project was completed in a group while learning Human-Computer Interaction in the Computer Science Course CPSC 481 at University of Calgary.